How Foreign Buyers Can Get a Mortgage in Spain (2026): Non-Resident Rules in the Valencia Region and Costa Blanca

 Information in this article is intended for general guidance only.
 Development details, pricing and availability may change; please verify all information directly with the developer or your trusted adviser before making any purchase decisions.

-New Development in Denia, Spain
+New Project in Denia, Spain

 Talasa Caelus brings sustainable seaside living near Dénia: elegant new-build homes with spacious terraces, landscaped gardens and pools, blending design, comfort and energy efficiency.